Using nodegoat

 nodegoat allows users to define in-text references to any Object in your dataset.
 These references are saved as a relation between the text and the tagged Object.

 Using nodegoat's reconciliation functionalities textual data can be automatically matched and linked with Objects stored in your nodegoat environment.
-The section 'Reconcile Textual Data' of the 'nodegoat Guides' describes various use cases on how you can link your texts with Objects.
+The section 'Reconcile Textual Data' of the nodegoat Guides describes various use cases on how you can link your texts with Objects.

 Linked Data